 Read the latest staff news stories on the Staff News and Community Gateway:

-- In Pictures: Pride 2022 at Queen's
+- In Pictures: New Queen's Business School

 Queen's Staff Blog provides a space for staff to share our reflections, knowledge and experiences and build a connected University community:

 - BLOG: A new era for business education at Queen's University Belfast, by Professor MN Ravishankar, Dean and Head of Queen's Business School.